JarodRL/JarodRL/README.md

 ### About me :
 💨 My name is JarodRL and i'm beginer programmer in C#, HTML/CSS, PHP and Javascript

-📌 Currently studying at school and working on <a href="https://github.com/ThunderyInc/">Thundery</a> and <a href="https://github.com/JarodRL/jarodrl.github.io">my portfolio</a> & perffectioning my video editing skills.
+📌 Currently studying at school and working on <a href="https://github.com/ThunderyInc/">Thundery</a> and <a href="https://github.com/JarodRL/jarodrl.github.io">my portfolio</a> i'm perffectioning too my video editing skills.

 ### Languages & technologies that I practice :
 <p align="left">